lawremi/ggbio/geom/geom_arrow.md

 ### Introduction
-`geom_arrow` is lower level API for creating small arrows for interval data, such as *GRanges* object.
+`geom_arrow` is lower level API for creating arrows for interval data, such as *GRanges* object.

 ### Objects